-Amazon Rainforest Lost 65 Percent More Trees In The Drought Following El Nino, Shows 3D View From NASA
+El Niño Destroyed 65 Percent More Trees In The Amazon Rainforest, Or An Area The Size Of Wisconsin: NASA

 “Because it’s a big forest, even a subtle shift in an El Niño year has a big impact on the total carbon budget of the forest,” said Doug Morton, study co-author and an Earth system scientist at Goddard.

-The only good news for the carbon budget of the Amazon Rainforest is that the 2015 El Niño drought didn’t take out predominantly large trees, which hold most of the forest’s carbon.
+The only good news for the carbon budget of the Amazon rainforest is that the 2015 El Niño drought didn’t take out predominantly large trees, which hold most of the forest’s carbon.

 The 3D view of the rainforest constructed by LiDAR data showed that the drought affected both large and small trees in equal measure, which disproves the previous simulation models carried out on small plots.